Competency Problems: On Finding and Removing Artifacts in Language Data: Introduction

 This assumption places a very strong restriction on the problems being studied, but we argue that it is a reasonable description of complex language understanding problems.
 Consider, for example, the problem of sentiment analysis on movie reviews.
 A single feature might be the presence of the word \exampletext{amazing}, which could be legitimately correlated with positive sentiment in some randomly-sampled collection of actual movie reviews.
 However, that correlation tells us more about word frequency in movie reviews than it tells us about a machine's ability to understand the complexities of natural language.
 A competent speaker of a natural language would know that \exampletext{amazing} can appear in many contexts that do not have positive sentiment and would not base their prediction on the presence of this feature alone.
 That is, the information about the sentiment of a review, and indeed the \emph{meaning} of natural language, is contained in complex feature interactions, not in isolated features.
 To evaluate a machine's understanding of language, we must remove all simple feature correlations that would allow the machine to predict the correct label without considering how those features interact.

 Collecting data that accurately reflects the assumptions of a competency problem is very challenging, especially when humans are involved in creating it.
 Humans suffer from many different kinds of bias and priming effects, which we collectively model in this work with rejection sampling during data collection.
-We theoretically analyze data collection under this biased sampling process, showing that any amount of bias will result in increasing probability of statistically-significant spurious feature correlations as dataset size increases.
+We theoretically analyze data collection under this biased sampling process, showing that any amount of bias will result in increasing probability of statistically-significant spurious feature correlations as dataset size increases (\S\ref{sec:biased-sampling}).

-This theoretical treatment of bias in data collection gives us a new, simple measure of data artifacts, which we use to explore artifacts in several existing datasets.
+This theoretical treatment of bias in data collection gives us a new, simple measure of data artifacts (\S\ref{sec:hypothesis}), which we use to explore artifacts in several existing datasets (\S\ref{sec:empirical}).
 Figure~\ref{fig:snli-artifacts} revisits prior analyses on the SNLI dataset~\cite{bowman-etal-2015-large} with our statistical test.
 An analysis based on pointwise mutual information~\citep[e.g.,][]{gururangan-etal-2018-annotation} would correspond to a horizontal line in that figure, missing many features that have less extreme but still significant correlations with class labels.
 These less extreme correlations still lead models to overweight simple features.
 The problem of bias in data collection is pervasive and not easily addressed with current learning techniques.

-Our framework also allows us to examine the theoretical impact of proposed techniques to mitigate the bias.
-We focus primarily on performing local edits after data collection, deriving properties of any local edit procedure that must hold in order for the procedure to effectively remove data artifacts.
-These proofs give dataset builders tools for monitoring the data collection process to be sure that resultant datasets are as artifact-free as possible.
-Our analysis of local edits additionally suggests a strong relationship to the idea of \emph{sensitivity} in boolean functions, and we identify gaps in the theory of sensitivity that need to be filled to properly account for bias in sampled datasets.
+Our framework also allows us to examine the theoretical impact of proposed techniques to mitigate bias, including performing local edits after data collection (\S\ref{sec:local-edits}) and filtering collected data (\S\ref{sec:other-mitigations}).
+We derive properties of any local edit procedure that must hold for the procedure to effectively remove data artifacts.
+These proofs give dataset builders tools to monitor the data collection process to be sure that resultant datasets are as artifact-free as possible.
+Our analysis of local edits additionally suggests a strong relationship to \emph{sensitivity} in boolean functions \citep{o2014analysis}, and we identify gaps in the theory of sensitivity that need to be filled to properly account for bias in sampled datasets.